Policy

 Quality assurance system

 The Chief Quality Officer (CQO) is the officer in charge of quality, directly reporting to the President who is responsible for managing the Company.
 For each business division, a quality manager reports to the Director of the respective business division and autonomously promotes quality assurance.
-The Quality & Environment Center, a department directly under the Company, formulates quality policies, checks quality status, assists each business division in addressing quality issues, and disseminates quality information, recurrence prevention measures, best practices, and other information across the Company.
-In addition, the Center implements a variety of educational and awareness-raising measures to create a corporate culture that places the highest priority on safety and quality.
-Specifically, quality manager meetings and liaison meetings are held monthly among Headquarter-related departments and each business division to share information on quality losses and important quality issues, and to discuss and decide on policies and specific measures to address common issues of the Panasonic Energy Group.
+Quality manager meetings and liaison meetings are held monthly among each business division and Headquarters -related departments to share information on quality losses and important quality issues, and to discuss and decide on policies and specific measures to address common issues of the Panasonic Energy Group.
 Furthermore, for major issues that could affect the entire Panasonic Group, the Center works closely with the Quality and Environment Division of Panasonic Operational Excellence to discuss and address the issue.
+The Quality & Environment Center of the Company formulates quality policies, checks quality status, assists each business division in addressing quality issues, and disseminates quality information, recurrence prevention measures, best practices, and other information across the company.
+In addition, the center implements a variety of educational and awareness-raising measures to create a corporate culture that places the highest priority on safety and quality and complies with laws, and monitoring and restraint whether the quality management systems of the business divisions are being operated appropriately.

 Our quality assurance system